191 Ryders Lane

 (CAG = Center on the American Governor)

 David P. Redlawsk

-Professor Redlawsk is also interested in civic engagement and service-learning pedagogies.
-He is editor (with Tom Rice) of Civic Service: Service-Learning with State and Local Government Partners published in 2009 by Jossey-Bass which highlights a number of exemplary service-learning projects across institutions and disciplines, all of which partner with local or state government providing reciprocal value to students and government agencies.
-Redlawsk teaches courses including Survey Research, Local Politics, Political Campaigning, Voting Behavior, Political Psychology, Decision Making, and Experimental Methods.
+Redlawsk is a past co-editor of the journal Political Psychology. and also past-chair of the Political Psychology Organized Section of the American Political Science Association.
+Redlawsk is also interested in civic engagement and service-learning pedagogies.
+Along these lines, he is editor (with Tom Rice) of Civic Service: Service-Learning with State and Local Government Partners, published in 2009 by Jossey-Bass, which highlights a number of exemplary service-learning projects across institutions and disciplines, that partner with local or state government.
+Redlawsk teaches courses including Survey Research, Voting Behavior, Political Psychology, Decision Making, and Experimental Methods.